Assistant Professor, Strategic Management & Entrepreneurship, Director for the Center for Entrepreneurship and New Business

 Fellow for Aspen Institute Beyond Pinstripes Program

-BUS 4702 - Strategic Management and Business Policies (Capstone Class): Why do some firms have a competitive advantage over others?
+BUS 4702 - Strategic Management and Business Policies (Capstone Class): Did you ever wonder how business models evolve?
+Think about companies like Uber, AirBnB and Facebook.
+How about the difficulty firms face with the constantly evolving competitive landscape?
+Why do some firms have a competitive advantage over others?
 This class investigates strategies implemented across industries resulting in how firms create sustainable competitive advantages in the marketplace.
+Topics such cost leadership and product differentiation, vertical integration and value chain analysis all work together to create a strategy for firm's success.

 I have over 20 years of industry experience.
 As a seriel entrepreneur, I have been blessed to have 7 startup ventures under my belt including 2 restaraunts, 1 medical consulting practice, 1 real estate development company, 1 medical components distributorship, 1 Angel investment group and a business accelerator.
 These successes (and failures) allow me to bring a fresh industrial perspective to the classroom.

-Principal Investigator FAA Grant - This is a stud commissioned by the Federal Aviation Administration to study the potential growth in commercial space transportation.
+Principal Investigator FAA Grant - This is a study commissioned by the Federal Aviation Administration to study the potential growth in commercial space transportation.
+We look at suborbital space transportation through the eyes of companies like Virgin Galactic, Space X, XCor, Blue Origin and others.

 Benjamin, S.N.
 The Effects of Media Influence and Sensemaking on Innovation Adoption in the US Wind Industry